iAvoe/Object-Oriented-Analysis-Design-Review/README.md

 An information system consists of:
 - software, database, and manual processes

-A person that functions as an architect to plan, capture the vision, and understand the needs for a new system is often called a:
+A person that functions as an architect to plan, capture the vision, and understand the needs for a new system is:
 - Systems analyst / SA

 Those activities that enable a person to describe in the detail the system that solves the need is called: